devsh0/JsInterpreter/README.md

 ## Interpreter
-An interpreter that can recognize a JS-like language.
-It can parse very simple JavaScript programs but is still missing a bunch of features.
-I intend to finish it once I have some time off freelancing.
-The plan is to have the parser recognize all the syntactical elements of ECMA-262 and once there, generate Java bytecode (or LLVM IR) based on the AST which can be interpreted by a VM.
+A toy tree-walk interpreter that can run code written in a JS-like language.
+It can parse simple JavaScript programs.
+The long-term plan is to make it ECMA-262 compatible and once there, perhaps generate Java bytecode which can run on the JVM.

 ## Building and Running the Tests
-Building and running the tests is a two-stage process.

 #### Clone the repository
 ```shell